joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

   </p>
 </div>

-Here&#8217;s a link to the 360° view <a href="https://goo.gl/photos/wcsnGZuB1yTLTsag8" target="_blank">from here</a>.
-The remaining couple of days were spent at my folks&#8217; place, my in-laws&#8217; place and at Jo&#8217;s cousins.
-We went over to <a href="https://foursquare.com/v/the-high-wave/4f09bf0be4b09d21f7e15941" target="_blank">The High Wave</a>(though initially it was supposed to be Froth on Top) for some decent food and good times with Jo&#8217;s cousins.
+Here's a link to the 360° view <a href="https://goo.gl/photos/wcsnGZuB1yTLTsag8" target="_blank">from here</a>.
+The remaining couple of days were spent at my folks' place, my in-laws' place and at Jo's cousins.
+We went over to <a href="https://foursquare.com/v/the-high-wave/4f09bf0be4b09d21f7e15941" target="_blank">The High Wave</a>(though initially it was supposed to be Froth on Top) for some decent food and good times with Jo's cousins.

 <div id="attachment_985" style="width: 1610px" class="wp-caption aligncenter">
   <img class="size-full wp-image-985" src="https://images.sbhat.me/sb/2016/08/highwave.jpg" alt="Nice poster at Highwave" width="1600" height="1197" />